 Disposition of the Bonds.
 A U.S. Bondholder generally will recognize gain or loss on the taxable disposition of a bond equal to the difference between the "amount realized" and the U.S. Bondholder's "adjusted tax basis" in the bond.
 The amount realized will be the sum of cash plus the fair market value of any property received upon the taxable disposition of a bond (other than amounts representing interest that is due but that has not yet been paid, which will be taxed as ordinary income).
-A U.S. Bondholder's adjusted tax basis in a bond generally will be the purchase price of the bond, decreased (but not below zero) by any cash principal payments (if any) that a U.S. Bondholder has received with respect to the bond.
+A U.S. Bondholder's adjusted tax basis in a bond generally will be the purchase price of the bond, increased by the amount of OID that a U.S. Bondholder has included in income, and decreased (but not below zero) by any cash principal payments (if any) that a U.S. Bondholder has received with respect to the bond.